gullerya/data-tier/README.md

 - Add rule to change any arbitrary attribute
 - Add rule for action (mouse? keyboard? any and provide the action with the event data?)
 - API reference
+- Possibility to override global rules on tie level
+- Change rule detection and appliance inner interface to broaden the possibilities of rules configurations

 #### Versions